-- One hundred eighty points are earned where the project achieves a level of 45% improvement over the baseline. - Four points are earned for every 1% improvement up to 45% improvement over the baseline for a maximum of 180 points. - No points are earned where the building complies with the minimum performance based requirements of either ANSI/ASHRAE/IES Standard 90.1-2010 or the 2012 IECC.
+8.1.1 Performance Path 8.1.1.1 The building complies with minimum Maximum = 180 points performance based requirements of ANSI/ASHRAE/IES Standard 90.1-2010 or the 2012 • One hundred eighty points are earned where IECC; the project achieves a level of 45% improvement over the baseline.
+AND Four points are earned for every 1% improvement up to 45% improvement The building demonstrates an improvement over over the baseline for a maximum of an ANSI/ASHRAE/IES Standard 90.1-2010 baseline 180 points. using Appendix G through the use of a whole- No points are earned where the building energy modeling simulation program building complies with the minimum showing energy cost savings. performance based requirements of Energy cost calculations may include price either ANSI/ASHRAE/IES Standard components based on time of day and 90.1-2010 or the 2012 IECC. demand if these are available.
+Credit for demand-saving measures, cogeneration, and energy storage may be claimed by utilizing rate schedules that reflect the billing rates in effect for the local utility, rather than using EIA state average utility rates.

 - The energy modeling report includes a narrative describing energy efficiency measures included in the project along with input and output reports sufficient to verify the modeling approach used to demonstrate the higher level of performance including key assumptions and methods used to determine the inputs.
-The report may include tabular summaries of: - Building envelope performance (permit document tabulation for the enclosure, such as COMcheck forms); - HVAC system capacities and efficiencies; - Lighting power densities and control methods; - Schedules for occupancy, equipment, and HVAC; - o Assumptions for plug and process loads; AND/OR - ENERGY STAR® Target Finder results or other benchmarking comparisons for the baseline and proposed models. - Description of any variances between models for plug and process loads.
+The report may include tabular summaries of: - Building envelope performance (permit document tabulation for the enclosure, such as COMcheck forms); - o HVAC system capacities and efficiencies; - Lighting power densities and control methods; - Schedules for occupancy, equipment, and HVAC; - Assumptions for plug and process loads; AND/OR - ENERGY STAR[®] Target Finder results or other benchmarking comparisons for the baseline and proposed models. - Description of any variances between models for plug and process loads.

-- Documentation of basis for utility rates used in whole-building energy model. - People moving equipment will be modeled identically in the proposed and baseline buildings, and credit taken appropriately in Section 8.4 Non-Modeled Energy Efficiency Statement of energy cost savings rounded to one-tenth of a percent.
+• People moving equipment will be modeled identically in the proposed and baseline buildings, and credit taken appropriately in Section 8.4 Non-Modeled Energy Efficiency Statement of energy cost savings rounded to one-tenth of a percent.